symbio-mitch/gps/docs/index.md

 To learn how to make your own experiment and/or set your own initial and target positions, see [the next section](#running-a-new-experiment)

-#### Running a new experiment
-1. Set up a new experiment directory by running:
-    ```sh
-    python python/gps/gps_main.py my_experiment -n
-    ```
-    This will create a new directory called my_experiment/ in the experiments directory, with a blank hyperparams.py file.

-2. Fill in a hyperparams.py file in your experiment.
-See [pr2_example](https://github.com/cbfinn/gps/blob/master/experiments/pr2_example/hyperparams.py) and [mjc_example](https://github.com/cbfinn/gps/blob/master/experiments/mjc_example/hyperparams.py) for examples.

-3. If you wish to set the initial and/or target positions for the pr2 robot agent, run target setup:

-    ```sh
-    python python/gps/gps_main.py my_experiment -t
-    ```

-    See the [GUI documentation](gui.html) for details on using the GUI.

-4. Finally, run your experiment
-    ```sh
-    python python/gps/gps_main.py my_experiment
-    ```

-All of the output logs and data will be routed to your experiment directory.
-For more details, see [intended usage](usage.html).

 #### Simulated UR example

 To run the code on a simulated UR be sure to first follow the instructions above for ROS setup.